aklas/Straight-Outta-Compton/README.md

 # Straight-Outta-Compton (A bare metal ARM video game)
 This is a video game me and my friend (Munib) made a while back.
 The video game runs on bare metal (no OS) Rasberry Pi Arm processor.
+To control the video game we wrote our own drivers for the SNES controller (SNES.s).

 # How to run and install
 You will need a JTAG unit to flash the rasberry Pi, and then set the PC register to point to the inital instruction.